O = require 'omicron'

 name = derivation[ i++ ]

-Computes, records, and returns the array of State
+Computes, records, and returns the array of States that define the order of

 its parastate and superstate ancestors.

-; this set inherently preserves the monotonicity of order
+State in order; this set inherently preserves the monotonicity of order.

 Parastates are specified by the selector paths contained in the parastates